 As part of a volunteer program at a former corporate job, I was asked to share a story about a personal decision – big or small – that had changed my life in some way.
 The audience was a group of inner-city high school students and I tried to find something relatable, eventually going with deciding to take French as a foreign language in 7th grade.

-At the time, the choice was an easy one, and my 13-year-old thought process simple: “Latin’s dead; I don’t like the way German sounds; all the boys are taking Spanish; if you take French you can go to Paris in high school.”
-I didn’t realize it at the time, but choosing that language, and that first trip to Paris as a teenager, would shift the course of my personal and professional life indelibly.
+At the time, the choice was an easy one and my 13-year-old thought process simple: “Latin’s dead; I don’t like the way German sounds; all the boys are taking Spanish; if you take French you can go to Paris in high school.”
+I didn’t realize then, but choosing that language would shift the course of my personal and professional life indelibly.

-I had the great fortune of spending some time in Paris for work over the years to follow.
-And on one of those trips, I met a Frenchman (and thus became one of the loveliest kinds of clichés).
+I had the great fortune of spending some time in Paris for work over the years that followed.
+And on one of those trips, I met a Frenchman (and thus became one of the loveliest clichés).
 Fast-forward several years and a career change later: I now live in Paris full-time, which is something of a feat.
 The visa woes are real and the French administration is maddening, to say the least.
 And like everywhere, there’s a genuine difference between visiting a place and making it home.
 People are more laid back, but service suffers as a result.
 Life is slower.
 It’s nice most of the time, but it also means everyday tasks take twice as long.
-Who knew receiving and sending packages in 2018 could be so complex.
+Who knew receiving and sending packages could be so complex in 2018…

 - Another expat recounts her experience learning the art of la bise.